CornellDataScience/info1998/syllabus.md

 ----------------------------------------------------------------------------------------
 ### Course work

-#### In-class assignments
+#### Weekly assignments
 There will be one in-class assignment per lecture, **10 total** throughout the semester.
 All assignments will be done individually.
-The assignment will be released at the beginning of the lecture (5pm EST on Wednesday), and will be due **5pm EST on Friday** through CMS.
-Each assignment is of reasonable length that you will be able to finish it by end of each lecture, but never force yourself to finish it quickly, and don't let it disturb you from lecture!
+The assignment will be released at the beginning of the lecture (5:30pm ET on Wednesday), and will be due **5:30pm ET next Wednesday** (before the start of the following lecture).
+Each assignment is of reasonable length that we will be able to cover it in lecture (with one additional homework question), but never force yourself to finish it quickly, and don’t let it disturb you from lecture!

 #### Feedback and Grade Postings